Revature-Capstone-1362/construct-trello-boards/README.md

 To-do list:

-- Enable feature to create cards and checklist items by consuming data.
+- Enable feature to create cards with checklist items by consuming data.
--

 # Setting Up Orchestrator and Accounts